 2. Feed your baby after wake-up time

-But another reason could be her schedule, especially if you feed her right before nap time.
-She’s already so sleepy by then that feedings could be cut short because she’d rather fall asleep.
+But another reason could be her feeding schedule, especially if you feed her right before nap time.
+She’s already so sleepy by then that feedings could be cut short because she’d rather sleep.

 Instead, try feeding her after she wakes up, not to fall asleep.
 For instance, the first feeding can happen after she wakes up for the day.
-Keep her awake for play time, then, as nap time draws near, encourage her to fall asleep without needing a feed.
+Keep her awake for playtime, then, as nap time draws near, encourage her to sleep without needing a feed.

-Feed her after she wakes up from the nap, and repeat the cycle with play time and another nap.
-By feeding her after waking up, you run less of a risk that she’ll fall asleep mid-feed.
+Feed her after she wakes up from the nap, and repeat the cycle with playtime and another nap.
+By feeding her after waking up, you run less of a risk that she might fall asleep mid-feed.

 3. Entertain your baby

 Want to stretch your baby’s wake time between feedings?
-See what happens if you find more ways to keep her entertained.
-There’s a chance that she could be eating frequently simply because of boredom.
+See what happens if you find more ways to keep him entertained.
+There’s a chance that he could be eating frequently simply because of boredom.

-Now, if you suspect she’s hungry, then of course you should feed her.
+Now, if you see hunger cues, then you should feed him.
 After all, at this stage, we want to feed on demand, not on our schedule.
-But sometimes you can delay her fussiness (and your inclination to feed as a way to soothe that fussiness) by entertaining her instead.
+But sometimes you can delay the fussing (and your inclination to feed as a way to soothe that fussiness) by entertaining him instead.

-Make a list of her favorite activities, from lying on the play mat to being carried around the house.
-Make faces at her or play peek-a-boo.
-Lay her under the mobile or read her a book.
-You may be able to stretch that wake time long enough and, in doing so, her next feeding session as well.
+Make a list of his favorite activities, from lying on the play mat to being carried around the house.
+Make faces at him or play peek-a-boo.
+Lay him under the mobile or read a book.
+You may be able to stretch that wake time long enough and, in doing so, the next feeding session as well.